OlegCheban/JPA-JOOQ-Template/README.md

 ## 🌟 **Why This Template?**
 Jumpstart your projects with zero boilerplate setup!
 This template delivers:
+- **Enhanced database connection management**: A database connection is used only when it's really necessary.
+- **Liquibase session-level LockService implementations**: Tired of dealing with locks on the DATABASECHANGELOGLOCK table?
+Session-level locks get automatically released if the database connection drops.
 - **Pre-configured modern stack**: Spring Boot, JPA, JOOQ, Liquibase, and Testcontainers work seamlessly together out of the box.
 - **Always up-to-date**: All libraries use the latest stable versions, enforced by Dependabot for automatic security/version updates.
-- **Liquibase session-level LockService implementations**: Tired of dealing with locks on the DATABASECHANGELOGLOCK table?
-Session-level locks get automatically released if the database connection drops.